reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-backend-server-with-launchdarkly.md

 {{% image alt="LaunchDarkly Internal" src="images/posts/feature-flag-tools/launchdarkly.png" %}}

-It is basically a cloud based service and it provides a UI to manage everything about the feature flags.
+It is a cloud-based service and it provides a UI to manage everything about the feature flags.
 For each flag, we need to define one or more **variations**.
-The variation can be a *boolean*, arbitrary *numbers*, *string* values or *JSON* snippets.
+The variation can be a *boolean*, arbitrary *number*, *string* values, or *JSON* snippets.

 We can define **targeting rules** to define which variation a feature flag will show to its user.
 By default, a targeting rule for a feature flag is deactivated.
 The simplest targeting rule is *“show variation X for all users”*.
 A more complex targeting rule is *“show variation A for all users with attribute X, variation B for all users with attribute Y, and variation C for all other users”*.